~~ A LITTLE FIRESTONE HISTORY ~~

 Nicholas had no passage money.
 Like thousands of others who reached these shores in Colonial times, he sailed as an indentured servant, contracting to give the services of himself and his children, and thus it came to pass that these immigrants lived and worked on a farm in eastern Pennsylvania.

 The passage above is from "HARVEY FIRESTONE: FREE MAN OF ENTERPRISE" by Alfred Lief, McGraw-Hill, 1951.
 It is very general, but still good background information.
-However, Nicholas and Catharina lived in Thal after their marriage; their parish church was located a mile or two away on a hill above Berg.
+However, there were not "numerous Firestones" in the vicinity of Berg and Thal in 1712.
+By the end of that year, there was one family consisting of a widowed mother, a daughter, and four sons.
+Nor did Nicholas and Catharina live in Berg; they settled down in Thal after their marriage.
+Their parish church was located a mile or two away on a hill above Berg.
 Additionally, Nicholas and Catharina had ten children, the youngest born after the family immigrated to America.

 Berg and Thal:

 The next passage comes from "MEN AND RUBBER: THE STORY OF BUSINESS" by Harvey Samuel Firestone and Samuel Crowther, Doubleday, Page & Company, 1926.
-It is incorrect about Nicholas being the first Firestone in America and his birth year is probably incorrect.
+It is incorrect about Nicholas being the first Firestone in America, and 1706 is probably not his birth year (His brother Andreas was born in December of 1705).
 In another passage, it suggests that the Berg Lutheran Church burned in 1720 but that's not likely, because its records go back to December of 1712.
-More importantly, the passage overlooks the five daughters that came to America with the family, and locates the birth of Michael in France instead of in America.
+More importantly, the passage overlooks the five daughters that came to America with the family, and incorrectly locates the birth of the youngest son, Michael, in France instead of in America.

 "The first Firestone in America was Nicholas, who was born at Berg und Thal, in 1706, and came to the colonies in 1752 with his wife and four sons - John, Matthias, Michael (sic), and Nicholas.